-Like many of you, I watched the Billboard Latin Music Awards in part to see and listen to Marc Anthony’s new Salsa music single “Vivir la Vida”.
 And although I disagree, I read news articles that considered Marc Anthony’s new single the musical highlight of the night.
 No doubt it is a good song, but I though Carlos Vives was the musical king of the this year’s Billboard Awards, but that’s another story.
-Here’s my take on “Vivir la Vida”
+The following is my take on “Vivir la Vida” (and you can read my review of Marc’s 3.0 album HERE).

 Festive Salsa Lyrics